frsyuki/trino_sql_parser/README.md

-# presto_sql_parser
+# trino_sql_parser

-Presto SQL Parser for Ruby parses a SQL using Presto's native SQL parser precisely and reports syntax errors.
+Trino SQL Parser for Ruby parses a SQL using Trino's native SQL parser precisely and reports syntax errors.

 Optionally, it also returns a ANTLR tokens sequence which is useful to analyze and reformat SQL statements.